ProvableHQ/leo/documentation/guides/program_upgradability.md

 leo query program <NAME> --edition <N>
 ```

-The query returns deployed source; it does not print the compiler version.
+The query returns deployed source.
+It does not print the compiler version.
 Use it with your pinned toolchain record and rebuild with the same Leo version to avoid bytecode drift.

 ### Pattern 4: Custom Logic (Time-lock Example)

 **Goal:** Enforce a time delay before an upgrade is allowed.
-No pre-defined mode is available for this so we'll have to write our own upgrade policy
+No pre-defined mode is available for this so we will have to write our own upgrade policy

 **`main.leo`**